LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 Answers should aim to match the tone of the prompt.
 Prompts which are to the point should receive answers which are to the point.
-Answers should not be unnecessarily formal and should be conversational in a manner a human may write.
+Answers should not be unnecessarily formal and should be __conversational__ in a manner a human may write.
 Avoid jargon if possible.

 Attempt to answer in a way which accurately fulfils the request in the prompt.
 Low quality answers will be moderated.
-Longer answers tend to be preferable unless the prompt is sufficiently simple to justify a shorter one.
+Longer answers tend to be preferable _unless_ the prompt is sufficiently simple to justify a shorter one.

-Where possible, avoid bias or expressing subjective preferences in answers.
-Do not under any circumstances write answers which encourage illegal activities or activities likely to be harmful to the user or others around them.
+Where possible, __avoid bias__ or expressing subjective preferences in answers.
+Do __not__ write answers which encourage illegal activities or activities likely to be harmful to the user or others around them.

-Answers should be help to a high standard of grammar and spelling.
+Answers should be held to a high standard of grammar and spelling.
 It is permissible for answers to contain sources or references provided they are relevant and from reputable websites.
-However, this is not required.
+However, this is __not__ required.

-Do not copy answers from ChatGPT or other OpenAI services.
-This is prohibited according to the OpenAI Terms of Service.
-Obviously ChatGPT-generated answers should be reported in moderation and rated low quality.
-Other AI systems may allow such usage but answers should not be copied and pasted.
+__Do not copy answers from ChatGPT__ or other OpenAI services.
+It is prohibited according to the OpenAI Terms of Service.
+Obvious ChatGPT-generated answers should be reported in moderation and rated low quality.
+Other AI systems may allow such usage, but answers should still __not__ be copied and pasted.

 ## Ranking and Classifying Prompts